 Encourage customers to give feedback and act on it

-Make it easy for customers to reach the brand and encourage them to give feedback.
+Make it easy for customers to reach the brand and encourage them to provide feedback.
 Ask them why they prefer to buy from the brand as opposed to competitors and areas they think the business could improve.
-Also, set up a dedicated line of contact for customers who may have an issue to get assistance with.
+Also, set up a dedicated line of contact for customers who have an issue to get assistance with.
 Lastly, always thank customers after they give feedback and use it to identify problem areas in the business.

 Marketers can measure loyalty by looking at customer behavior.
 Repeat customers make more purchases, stay customers for a long time, and make referrals.
 All of these things can be easily measured.
 So, here are the metrics for determining loyalty.

 - Lifetime value (LTV).
 Lifetime Value refers to the total amount of money shoppers spend on a brand right from their first to their latest purchase.
 Marketers can get this metric from various subscription payment systems.
 Increasing Lifetime Value is a good indicator of loyalty.
-To boost lifetime value, brands need to develop relationships with customers, cross-sell and upsell.
+To boost lifetime value, brands need to develop relationships with customers, cross-sell, and upsell.
 76% of companies see LTV as an essential concept.

 - Referrals.
-A business that runs a referral program can keep tabs on the number of new customers who register based on recommendation.
+A business that runs a referral program can keep tabs on the number of new customers who register based on recommendations.
 By measuring referrals, a brand can track not just new conversions but also customers who are satisfied enough to tell others about it.

 - Net promoter score.
 NSP estimates a customer’s intent to tell others about the brand.
-Though this metric does not tell the business if the customer actually recommends the product or brand, it helps the company to find out the general loyalty rate of its users.
+Though this metric does not tell the business if the customer recommends the product or brand, it helps the company to find out the general loyalty rate of its users.

 Below is an email from Starbucks offering a reward (food or drink) to a customer after they collected 125 stars from their interactions with the brand.

 This email from David’s Tea appreciates the customer making them feel valued and loyal to the brand.